TRISTAN-ORF/RiboTIE/README.md

 ### Calibration

 In line with good machine learning practice, models are not used to obtain predictions on data it is trained on.
 RIBO-former therefore trains/fine-tunes multiple models on non-overlapping folds of the transcriptome.
 Predictions over the full transcriptome are gathered by simply merging the outputs of both models.
 As post-processing and filtering of sites of interest is done on a rank-based merit, this technique is not optimal.
-In other words, the output distributions are not necessarily aligned where an output of 0.6 for one model is *as significant* as a 0.6 for the other model (for two-fold approaches).
+In other words, the output distributions are not necessarily aligned, where an output of 0.6 for one model is *as significant* as a 0.6 for the other model (for two-fold approaches).

-**Objective**: Apply calibration steps that seeks to improve the ranking of multiple sets of predictions from different folds of the data.
+**Objective**: Apply calibration steps that seeks to improve the creation of a merged ranking when combining multiple sets of predictions from different folds of the data.

-Note: evaluating PR/ROC AUC of the independent sets and the combined set showed only a slight decline in performance (~2%).
+**Note:** evaluating PR/ROC AUC of the independent sets and the combined set showed only a slight decline in performance (~2%).
 As such, no time has been invested to implement improvements at this point.

 ### Near-miss identifier